neo-project/docs/docs/en-us/node/gui/advanced.md

 To register as a candidate:

 1. In Neo-GUI home page click `Advanced` -> `Election`

 2. Select the public key of the account in the list and click `OK`.

+   > [!Note]
+   >
+   > The multi-signature address is not displayed in the list as it cannot be registered to a candidate.

 After the transaction is sent successfully, you can do one of the following to check if the candidate has been registered: